-Evidence shall show an understanding of common and specific explosive atmospheres for which classification examples are given in standards.
+Evidence shall show an understanding of common and specific explosive atmospheres for which classification examples are given in Standards.
 The following aspects indicate the extent of understanding required:

-- 1) The example classifications given in standards. - 2) Applying the classifications given in standards to similar situations for the purpose of planning of installations.
+- 1) The example classifications given in Standards. - Applying the classifications given in Standards to similar situations for the purpose of planning of electrical installations.

-5.42 Explosion-protected systems design
+5.42 Explosion-protected electrical systems design

-Evidence shall show an understanding of explosion-protected system design to an extent indicated by:
+Evidence shall show an understanding of explosion-protected electrical system design to an extent indicated by:

-- 1) Process for establishing a design brief for an explosion-protected system encompassing: - i) consultation processes for establishing client requirements and preparing a design brief; and - ii) system requirements using site and plant specifications, hazardous area classifications and organization requirements.
+- Process for establishing a design brief for an explosion-protected electrical system encompassing: - i) consultation processes for establishing client requirements and preparing a design brief; and - ii) system requirements using site and plant specifications, hazardous area classifications and organization requirements. - 2) System design encompassing: - i) major considerations influencing explosion-protected electrical system designs; - ii) requirements in Standards and regulations that affect the electrical system design; and

-- 2) System design encompassing: - i) major considerations influencing explosion-protected system designs; - ii) requirements in standards and regulations that affect the system design; and - iii) typical design process incorporating explosion-protection in a system. - 3) Design documentation required for a hazardous area encompassing: - i) procedures for checking and approval of explosion-protected system design; and - v) requirements for documenting a final design including documents to be included in a verification dossier.
+- iii) typical design process incorporating explosion-protection in an electrical system. - 3) Design documentation required for a hazardous area encompassing: - i) procedures for checking and approval of explosion-protected system design; and - requirements for documenting a final design including documents to be included in a verification dossier.